iterative/dvc.org/content/docs/command-reference/params/diff.md

 # params diff

-Show changes in [project parameters](/doc/command-reference/params), between commits in the <abbr>DVC repository</abbr>, or between a commit and the
+Show changes in [parameter dependencies](/doc/command-reference/params) between commits in the <abbr>DVC repository</abbr>, or between a commit and the
 <abbr>workspace</abbr>.